 I’m not going to lie, our team has invested plenty of time in features I thought would be valuable but received little use once in the wild.
-We’ve since gotten a lot better at this by tagging user conversations with feature requests in Intercom (an app we use to help us interact with out users).
+We’ve since gotten a lot better at this by tagging user conversations with feature requests in Intercom (an app we use to help us interact with our users).
 The most requested features always bubble to the top.
 A public roadmap will allow us to take that even further and get combined community feedback before I even start designing.

 In my last post I shared our tech stack and running costs.
-Obviously I’m a huge believer in transparency, maybe not to the extreme of some companies but being open and honest builds trust, makes your more relatable to your customers which inevitably builds better products.
+Obviously I’m a huge believer in transparency, maybe not to the extreme of some companies but being open and honest builds trust, makes you more relatable to your customers which inevitably builds better products.

 What are the downsides?